- Trip Code : NTE-TPC38

 - A representative will help you to find your flight onwards your home.

-- Today, you will leave naturally beautiful country Nepal with your final departure.
+- Today, you will bid farewell to Nepal with your final departure.

 - Arrival and departure airport transfer

 - 3 star hotel accommodation in Kathmandu and Pokhara on Twin share with breakfast

 - Full day guided cultural tour in Kathmandu with heritage entrance permit

 - Teahouse / lodge accommodation while on trek on twin share